Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: Introduction

-\begin{itemize} \item {We propose the first end-to-end model that considers both the relational and temporal dependency between monitoring metrics explicitly and utilizes the relational information to localize anomalous metrics that would be the root cause.
-Besides, we are among the first to adopt positive unlabeled learning on metrics performance anomaly detection that alleviates the negative effect of noise.} \item {We conduct extensive experiments on two industrial datasets collected from large-scale online service systems of a cloud provider and a publicly available dataset.
-The result shows that RTAnomaly achieves an average F1 score of 0.929 and Hit@3 of 0.920, which outperforms state-of-the-art baselines.
-We also conduct ablation studies to further validate the effectiveness of our design.
-A case study further shows the practical usefulness of our proposed RTAnomaly.} \item {We have successfully deployed RTAnomaly into the troubleshooting system of a large-scale cloud service company $\mathcal{H}$.
-The success stories of our deployment confirm the practical usefulness of our method.} \end{itemize}
+\begin{itemize}[leftmargin=*] \item {We propose an end-to-end model that captures the relational violation among monitoring metrics explicitly, offering a more precise way to identify correlation-violated performance anomalies.
+The violated correlations are utilized to localize the root cause of the performance anomaly.
+Besides, to alleviate the negative effect of concealed noise in training data, we adopt positive unlabeled learning (PU Learning) on metrics performance anomaly detection and propose the Label-Conditional Variational Autoencoder (LC-VAE) that works seamlessly with PU Learning.} \item {We conduct extensive evaluations of \nm on two industrial datasets collected from large-scale online service systems of Huawei Cloud and a publicly available dataset.
+The results demonstrate that \nm outperforms eighteen state-of-the-art methods.} \item {We have successfully deployed \nm into the troubleshooting system of Huawei Cloud.
+The success stories of our deployment confirm the applicability and effectiveness of our method.} \end{itemize}